 Downloading SSURGO from Web Soil Survey.

-Merge attribute or spatial data from the downloaded data into statewide or regional datasets.
+Merge attribute or spatial data from the downloaded data into statewide or regional SSURGO datasets.

 Create gSSURGO which is similar to SSURGO, but in an ESRI file geodatabase format.

-The ‘Project SSURGO Datasets’ tool allows the user to convert the original SSURGO downloads from GCS WGS 1984 to a new dataset with a specified projected coordinate system.
+The ‘Project SSURGO Datasets’ tool allows the user to convert the original SSURGO downloads from GCS WGS 1984 to new datasets with a specified projected coordinate system.

 Download Tools